 After becoming a mom, one pot meals are all that I have time and energy for.
 Thus, I'm constantly coming up with new meals to add to our rotation.
 What I believe you'll also appreciate is my recipes are made with common ingredients, burst with flavor and nutrition, and super simple to whip up even on your busiest weekdays.

-You’ll find my collection here – Kid-Friendly One Pot Meals.
-Try out some of these recipes and if you find yourself hungry for more, check out my One Pot Meals ecookbook (unique recipes that are not shared here).
+Try out some of my recipes and if you find yourself hungry for more, check out my One Pot Meals ecookbook (unique recipes that are not shared here).

 - 1 pound ground beef